wRiqie/tree_view_challenge/README.md

 5. Still in the terminal, run the command `flutter run` to run the project

+## Improves if i had more time
+- I would improve the ui, probably creating a own figma prototype
+- I would implement unit tests

 ## Links
 - __App Video__: https://youtube.com/shorts/rtkHwIkvUhQ